Dips can be so helpful to get picky toddlers and even babies to try new foods!

 - Olive oil

 We know that the not-as-nutritious dips, like ketchup and BBQ sauce which may have higher sugar and salt content, can stress some parents out.
-Especially when their toddler is dunking everything in it!
-Luckily, Primal kitchen has a huge variety of delicious, healthy alternatives to traditional condiments, dips, and sauces!
+Especially when their toddler is dunking everything from a chicken nugget or grilled cheese to various veggies in it!
+Luckily, Primal Kitchen has a huge variety of delicious, healthy alternatives to traditional condiments, dips, and sauces!
 They even have unsweetened organic ketchup, perfect for the little ones who put ketchup on literally EVERYTHING.
 All ingredients used are whole foods based, and with no added sugar, you can’t go wrong.
 Use code MYLITTLEEATER to get 10% off your purchase!

 If you look at the ingredient list for the Primal Kitchen ranch below (compared to the Kraft Ranch ingredients found in the previous section), you’ll see a better fat source (avocado oil), no preservatives, and no added sugars!

 ingredients: Avocado Oil, Water, Organic Apple Cider Vinegar, Organic Egg Yolks, Sea Salt, Organic Distilled Vinegar, Organic Gum Acacia, Organic Guar Gum, Cream of Tartar, Organic Onion Powder, Organic Garlic Powder, Organic Lemon Juice Concentrate*, Nutritional Yeast, Organic Parsley, Organic Chives, Organic Dill, Organic Black Pepper, Organic Rosemary Extract.